Royal assent: Other Commonwealth realms

+Canada

-For Canada, these are the lieutenant governors of the provinces.
-A lieutenant governor may defer assent to the Governor General, and the Governor General may defer assent to federal bills to the sovereign.
-If the Governor General of Canada is unable to give assent, it can be done by a Deputy of the Governor General of Canada, currently a justice of the Supreme Court of Canada.
-It is not actually necessary for the Governor General to sign a bill passed by a legislature, the signature being merely an attestation.
+For Canada, the lieutenant governors may defer assent to the governor general, who may defer assent to federal bills to the sovereign.
+If the governor general is unable to give assent, it can be done by a deputy, specifically a justice of the Supreme Court of Canada.
+Through Canadian history, royal assent has been withheld by a lieutenant governor approximately 90 times, the last occurring in Saskatchewan in 1961.

+It is not actually necessary for the governor general to sign a bill passed by a legislature, the signature being merely an attestation.
 In each case, the parliament must be apprised of the granting of assent before the bill is considered to have become law.
-Two methods are available: the sovereign's representatives may grant assent in the presence of both houses of parliament; alternatively, each house may be notified separately, usually by the speaker of that house.
-However, though both houses must be notified on the same day, notice to the House of Commons while it is not in session may be given by way of publishing a special issue of the Journals of the House of Commons, whereas the Senate must be sitting and the governor general's letter read aloud by the speaker.
+Two methods are available: the sovereign's representatives may grant assent in the presence of both houses of parliament.
+Alternatively, each house may be notified separately, usually by the speaker of that house.
+Both houses must be notified on the same day.
+Notice to the House of Commons while it is not in session may be given by way of publishing a special issue of the Journals of the House of Commons.
+The Senate must be sitting and the governor general's letter read aloud by the speaker.